-- Build up a reserve.
+- We built up a reserve.
 Our reserve was small; only $100 from every paycheck would go (automatically) into savings.
-Now we're able to afford more, and we feel so much safer having a savings that we hardly even notice is growing.
+Now we’re able to afford more, and we feel so much safer having a savings that we hardly even notice is growing.

 We live as much as possible, have as much fun as possible, do as many things as possible, and live in the moment.
 There is not much joy in living for “if”, “when”, and “someday”.